 6.2.2.
-Defining the scenario

-For each scenario, the user defines a scenario with a short and long name through the following function.
+Defining the scenario Next you need to go to the folder "scenario\inputs" and edit the correspondingly named xlsx file to For each scenario, the user defines a scenario with a the desired set up for the scenario.
+Instructions for short and long name through the following function. changing the file are contained on the README tab, briefly the tabs and their use are:

-create_scenario_template(name

-= "shortname", description = "A

-longer description of
+create\scenario\template(name = "shortname", description = "A longer description of the scenario")

-the scenario")